 Remove Remmina from Fedora

-For DNF installations, remove the base package set:
+For DNF installations, remove the desktop client and baseline protocol plugins:

 The